coderamen666/srd-v3.5-md/spells/spells-s.md

 By attuning yourself to a freestanding structure such you can create a damaging vibration within it.
 Once it begins, the vibration deals 2d10 points of damage per round to the target structure.
-(Hardness has no effect on the spell's damage.)
+(Hardness has no effect on the spell’s damage.)
 You can choose at the time of casting to limit the duration of the spell; otherwise it lasts for 1 round/ level.
 If the spell is cast upon a target that is not freestanding the surrounding stone dissipates the effect and no damage occurs.